lmstewart88/python-actions-lab/README.md

 Note: Updating either the workflow file or Bicep file triggers the workflow.
 The workflow starts right after you commit the changes.

 ## Check workflow and deployment status
-By viewing the status of our workflow we can identify success or failure and debug any issues should they occur.
+By viewing the status of our workflow you can identify success or failure and debug any issues should they occur.

-To do this select the Actions tab in your repository.
+To do this select the 'Actions' tab in your repository.

 ![alt text](/images/actions-tab.png "Actions Tab")